-These gluten free blueberry muffins don’t need much of an introduction.
+These healthy blueberry muffins don’t need much of an introduction.
 What’s not to love about a muffin that’s bursting with vibrant blueberries and wholegrain goodness?

 Shop bought gluten free blueberry muffins are usually packed full of sugar and other odd ingredients.
 And indeed, most recipes for gluten free blueberry muffins are very high in sugar too.

-Now, if you’ve been following my blog for any time you’ll know that I try not to eat too much sugar.
+If you follow my blog then you’ll know that I try not to eat too much sugar.
 I also try to restrict what the children eat (which is tough).
-Why?
-Well, because there is so much evidence that sugar causes all manner of ills mainly, I believe, by disrupting the balance of our gut microbes.

 The recommended amount for adults is 30g per day but a recent survey showed that most people were only eating around 18g per day.